 How do you diagnose ILFVS?

-Also, if the vein narrowing is causing blood clots, even if there is no pain, correction is recommended, as the narrowing is causing clots due to blood pooling.
-In our practice, when we perform major abdominal surgery, and patients have significant narrowing, we typically recommend correction, as it is now known that ILFVS is one of the major contributors to blood clots, and major surgery is a risk factor for these clots.
+In our practice, when we perform major abdominal surgery, and patients have significant narrowing, and symptoms, we typically recommend correction, as it is now known that ILFVS is one of the major contributors to blood clots, and major surgery is a risk factor for these clots.
 In our practice, since we have started correcting these lesions pre-operatively, we have had ZERO major blood clots after abdominal surgery, even the most high-risk cases.

 How is iliofemoral vein stenosis treated?

 The treatment, in most cases for ILFVS is stenting, which is the placement of a tiny, but permanent metal tube in the vein that holds the vein open.
 This is typically made out of a platinum alloy, and is similar in nature to the material a fly screen is made out of.
-A stent is permanent, and in most cases, is a very safe procedure, with almost no side effects.
-In some cases, we advise delayed stenting, or no stenting at all, and use angioplasty instead, for a variety of reasons, but in most patients, it is the optimal approach.
+A stent is permanent, and in most cases, is a very safe procedure.

 What are the risks of stenting?